winitzki/scall/tutorial/programming_dhall.md

 ## Filterable (contra)functors and their combinators

-Dhall's standard prelude has the function `List/filter` that removes values from a list whenever the value does not satisfy a condition:
+Dhall's Prelude has the function `List/filter` that removes values from a list whenever the value does not satisfy a condition:
 ```dhall
 let List/filter = https://prelude.dhall-lang.org/List/filter
 let _ = assert : List/filter Natural (Natural/lessThan 4) [ 1, 2, 3, 4, 5, 6, 7, 8 ] ≡ [ 5, 6, 7, 8 ]